mlflow/mlflow/docs/source/llms/deployments/guides/step2-query-deployments.rst

 Embedding models transform tokens into numerical vectors.

 To use embedding models via the MLflow AI Gateway, supply a `text` parameter, which can be a string or a list of strings.
-The deployments server then processes these strings and returns their respective numerical vectors.
+The gateway server then processes these strings and returns their respective numerical vectors.
 Let's proceed with an example...

 .. code-section::